1964 United States Senate election in Texas

 The 1964 United States Senate election in Texas was held on November 3, 1964.
-Incumbent Democratic US senator Ralph Yarborough defeated future US President George H. W. Bush handily.
-This would prove to be Yarborough's final term as a senator.
+Incumbent Democratic US senator Ralph Yarborough defeated future US President George H. W. Bush handily, but Bush managed to put up the best performance for the Republicans in the popular vote in this seat up to that point.
+This would prove to be Yarborough's final term as a senator, as he was primaried by Lloyd Bentsen in 1970.
 Bush later went on to win an election for the US House of Representatives in 1966 and was subsequently elected US Vice President in 1980, re-elected in 1984, and was elected president in 1988.